-Figure 79 Network Setting > Home Networking > Additional Subnet
+Figure 110 Network Setting > Home Networking > Additional Subnet

-Table 49 Network Setting > Home Networking > Additional Subnet
+Table 55 Network Setting > Home Networking > Additional Subnet

 LABEL DESCRIPTION IP Alias Setup Group Name Select the interface group name for which you want to configure the IP alias settings.
-See Chapter 15 on page 222 for how to create a new interface group.
+See Chapter 15 on page 248 for how to create a new interface group.
 Active Click this switch to configure a LAN network for the Zyxel Device.
-When the switch turns blue , the following fields will be configurable.
+When the switch goes to the right, the following fields will be configurable.
 Otherwise, they're not.
 IPv4 Address Enter the IP address of your Zyxel Device in dotted decimal notation.
 Subnet Mask Your Zyxel Device will automatically calculate the subnet mask based on the IPv4 address that you assign.
 Unless you are implementing subnetting, use this value computed by the Zyxel Device.
+Public LAN ·

+Table 55 Network Setting > Home Networking > Additional Subnet (continued)

-Public LAN Active Click this switch to enable or disable the Public LAN feature.
-When the switch turns blue , the function is enabled.
+LABEL DESCRIPTION Active Click this switch to enable or disable the Public LAN feature.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.
-Your ISP must support Public LAN and Static IP.
+Your ISP must support Public LAN and static IP.
 IPv4 Address Enter the public IP address provided by your ISP.
 Subnet Mask Enter the public IPv4 subnet mask provided by your ISP.

-Table 49 Network Setting > Home Networking > Additional Subnet (continued)

-LABEL DESCRIPTION Offer Public IP by DHCP Click this switch to enable or disable the Zyxel Device to provide public IP addresses by DHCP server.
-When the switch turns blue, the function is enabled.
+Offer Public IP by DHCP Click this switch to enable or disable the Zyxel Device to provide public IP addresses by DHCP server.
+When the switch goes to the right , the function is enabled.
 Otherwise, it's not.
 Enable ARP Proxy Click this switch to enable or disable the ARP (Address Resolution Protocol) proxy.
-When the switch turns blue, the function is enabled.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.
 Cancel Click Cancel to exit this screen without saving.
 Apply Click Apply to save your changes.